Site map

 We’ll overweight companies that are hitting adequate decarbonisation targets while not underweighting in ‘high-impact sectors’.
 These sectors are ones that are deemed critical to the successful transition to a low-carbon economy, such as manufacturing and construction.

-Innes McKeand, Head of Strategic Equities of USS Investment Management, added: “Our work with LGIM and Solactive in global equities is an exciting first step on our journey to Net Zero, and we look forward to making further significant progress in the coming year.
+Innes McKeand, Head of Strategic Equities of USS Investment Management, added: “Our work with LGIM and Solactive in global equities is an exciting first step on our journey to net zero, and we look forward to making further significant progress in the coming year.

 “We believe investment in more climate-friendly assets – those positioned to adapt or benefit as the world transitions to a low-carbon economy – offer upside return potential, while lower exposure to companies poorly positioned to adapt to such a world reduces our exposure to downside risk.”